Multi-Year Appointment Search Procedures (Lecturer-Track)

 - Job Advertisement – in the Position Description section

 The chair’s assistant forwards the Interfolio Position for multiple approvals from the dean of diversity and faculty development, the relevant senior associate or assistant dean, the Office of Institutional Equity and Access, and the FAS Dean’s Office.
 Notifications will be sent for each approval step in Interfolio, which is trackable in the Activity Log in the Interfolio Position.

 *Note: Please see the OFAS Website for a guide on how to create an Interfolio position.
 When referencing their step 6, please refer to the Internal Notes requirements above.

 Search Materials Submission and Approval Procedures – outside of Interfolio

-For the FAS departments who process searches outside of Interfolio (mathematics and economics), the department chair (supported by the chair’s assistant or equivalent) sends the search materials above, along with a copy of the TRAC search approval email, as one PDF in one email to the following parties:
+For the FAS departments who process searches outside of Interfolio (Gibbs Assistant Professor searches in mathematics), the department chair (supported by the chair’s assistant) sends the search materials above, along with a copy of the TRAC search approval email, as one PDF in one email to the following parties: